njwright92/humorhub1/README.md

 Author: Nate
 Email: thehumorhub777@gmail.com
 GitHub: njwright92
-Elevate your comedy with Humor Hub, the ultimate platform for comedians, writers, and performers.
+Feel free to reach out with questions, suggestions, or just to connect!

 #### License

 This project is licensed under the MIT License - see the LICENSE file for details.

+Elevate your comedy with Humor Hub, the ultimate platform for comedians, writers, and performers.
+Join our community and take your craft to new heights!

+\*\* Made with ❤️ and a dash of humor by Nate.